Sean-0314/Project-1/README.md

-# HW_12 Azure Project 1
+# Azure Virtual Network: Project 1

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

-*NOTE I removed any actual personal IP addresses used to avoid that being published.
-You will see it written as **MYIP** within the following pages.

 ![alt text](https://github.com/sshsjames/Project-1/blob/main/WK-12-network.png)